SlavnicN/MeinBrain/Audit Review The Sandbox (staking).md

 ## Idea

 - Replace require by error for better gas management
-- computeContribution: call backend for passive update, Manipulation of Oracle ?
 - they are some "randomness" in folder raffle, game, catalyst, is there any inheritance here ?
 - race condition: the ERC20 approve mitigate by the safeERC20 ?